dvassallo/s3-benchmark/README.md

 ## S3 to EC2 Bandwidth

 I ran this benchmark on all current generation EC2 instance types as of 2019-04-02.
+I put the data in an interactive spreadsheet that you can [download here](/Analysis%20of%20S3%20Performance%20from%20EC2.xlsx?raw=true).
+Feel free to share it with you friends and colleagues.

+### Analysis

 Here's the maximum download throughput I got from all 155 instance types:

 | EC2 Instance Type | Max S3 Throughput MB/s |
 | :---              |                   ---: |